A theory of optimal convex regularization for low-dimensional recovery: Towards the construction of optimal convex regularizers? The examples of sparsity in levels and beyond.

-This study confirms that the weighting scheme $\left(\frac{1}{\sqrt{k_1}}, \frac{1}{\sqrt{k_2}}\right)$ is close to the optimal choice when the sparsities are known (up to a multiplicative constant).
-This also shows that even with a simple model and parametrized family of functions, optimization might lead to complicated expressions.
+The resulting weighting scheme for the sparse + low-rank model has been used practically in \cite{guennec2023adaptive}.
+In the context of structure-texture decomposition of images, the structure is modeled by images with sparse gradients and the texture is modeled by images having patches with low-rank structure.
+In this work, a heuristic based on the weigthing scheme $\frac{w_2^*}{w_1^*} = \sqrt{\frac{k}{r}}$ is proposed and permits to automatically set regularization parameters for local sparse + low rank models.
+These results for sparsity in levels and beyond show that even with a simple model and parametrized family of functions, optimization might lead to complicated expressions.
 We also remark that we could perform the optimization because restricting to weighted atomic norms leads to an analytical description of atoms generating the regularizers.
 This in turn leads to an analytical description of descent cones.
-The approach seems difficult to extend to generic atomic norms.
+The question of optimality within more general sets of atomic norms remains.
+Unfortunately the lack of analytical description of descent cones in the general case makes the direct extension of our proof technique difficult.